zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/mendix-feedback.md

 {{< figure src="/attachments/appstore/platform-supported-content/modules/mendix-feedback/widget-error.png" width="600px" class="no-border" >}}

-### Feedback Button isn't visible in Design Mode / Hiding the Feedback Button
+### Feedback Button Isn't visible in Design Mode / Hiding the Feedback Button

 After you add the Feedback widget to a page of your app in Studio Pro, you can hide or show the **Feedback** button in Design mode.